Reference Class Selection in Similarity-Based Forecasting of Sales Growth: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this paper, we have presented a general method to provide outside views for forecasting sales and we have provided an extensive case study on sales data from the USA over several decades.
-Additionally, we have compared the method to several benchmark approaches used in practice and applied it to real world examples.
+In this paper, we have extended financial analysts and investors' toolbox by a general method to provide outside views for forecasting sales growth and we have provided an extensive backtest on sales data from the USA over several decades.
+Additionally, we have compared the method to several benchmark approaches used in practice and applied it to real world examples of 3M and Amazon.
 The new approach delivers very reasonable results, needs only a parsimonious amount of data and is easy to interpret.
 Thus, it is well suited to applications in practice and lays a sound foundation for further research as several extensions of our approach are possible.

 First, the method itself can be extended by including multiple predictor variables or time series characteristics.
 In our approach, we focus on the case of one variable having an easy interpretation and a direct extension of the approach by \citet{maubcal15} in mind.
 Clearly, it would be interesting to see if better reference classes could be constructed with more than one predictor variable.